 Every American has the right to speak freely.
 It’s protected by the First Amendment.

 This is compelled speech.
-And the U.S. Supreme Court made it clear in its decision in NIFLA v.
-Becerra that it’s unconstitutional.
-Because of that decision, the law compelling the speech of pro-life pregnancy centers in California was defeated.
+And the U.S. Supreme Court made clear in its 2018 decision in NIFLA v.
+Becerra, and numerous other cases, that compelled speech of this sort is unconstitutional.

 The Bottom Line

 Pregnancy centers should be free to serve women and offer the support they need without fear of unjust government punishment.

 Religious FreedomWhy This Student Was Canceled for a Catholic Message

 It has been said that difficult circumstances don’t create character but reveal it.
 That is certainly true of Jack Denton, a senior at Florida State University.

 Religious FreedomWATCH: Why Chike’s College Should Be Held Responsible for Violating His Rights